Good Health Starts in the Gut

 There are more bacteria in the intestines than there are cells in the body.
 In fact, on the basis of cell numbers alone, we are 10% human and 90% bacteria!

 Every person’s gut flora is unique, but most of us have at least 700 species of bacteria living in our intestines at any one time.
 Around 85% of normal gut flora is made up of beneficial bacteria, i.e., species we want to have around because they perform useful actions like synthesizing vitamins or breaking down our food to release energy.
 The other 15%, however, is made up of potentially unfavorable pathogenic bacteria, i.e., those that can undermine health if they get out of hand.

-When this 85:15 ratio is maintained, we call that a state of eubiosis.
-When the unfavorable bacteria increase in number, this can cause dysbiosis, which can have unpleasant effects on health.
+When this 85:15 ratio is maintained, we call this a state of eubiosis.
+When the unfavorable bacteria increase in number, it can cause dysbiosis, which can have unpleasant effects on health.
 The shifting balance of gut bacteria can have a major impact on immune system health, for example, as well as affecting hormone balance, inflammation, and even cognitive function.

 Signs of an Unhappy Gut

 When your microbiome is upset by stress, antibiotic use, illness, infection, or a diet high in refined sugar, tummy troubles can quickly put a cramp in your style.
 An imbalance in gut bacteria has been associated with a wide variety of digestive issues and other problems, including: